THE-SIMPLE-MARK/bambu-node/README.md

 # Bambu Node

 > [!CAUTION]
-> 🚧 This library is still in the making.
-PRs and other feature requests are welcome.
+> 🚧 This library is looking for new maintainer(s)!
+Please message me `@simplemark` on Discord if you'd like to pick this up.

 A node.js library for connecting to and receiving data from Bambu Lab printers through their MQTT servers.